preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 3. Type the URL (or paste, if you have copied it) to the site in the top field and click "Resolve".

-**Note!** You should type or paste the Url to the site, note the Controlled Documents library.
-If the Url is not correct (meaning pointing to the site only) you will get the message that site does not contain a Controlled Documents library.
+**Note!** You should type or paste the URL to the site, note the Controlled Documents library.
+If the URL is not correct (meaning pointing to the site only) you will get the message that site does not contain a Controlled Documents library.

 If the URL is correct the site title is shown in the second field - Site Title.